How to Watch the 2021 Golden Globes Nominations Livestream - E! Online

 There are quite a few titles predicted to snag one or two noms after capturing millions of eyes last year, including The Queen's Gambit, Ma Rainey's Black Bottom, The Crown, One Night in Miami and more many.

-Check out all the details below to find out how to watch the major Golden Globes announcement LIVE on E!
+Check out all the details below to find out how to watch the major Golden Globes announcement exclusively on E!
 News and Today.

 When are the 2021 Golden Globes nominations announced and what time do they start?